-For a Multiple dwelling, Residential care facility or Retirement facility, the building(s) include awnings with a minimum overhang of 600mm.

-For a Multiple dwelling, Residential care facility or Retirement facility, roof forms include one or more of the following types:

-- (a) pyramidal;

-- (b) hip or hipped;

-- (c) gable;

-- (d) skillion.

-If for Residential care facility or Retirement facility

-The layout and design of the site:

-- (a) promotes safe and easy pedestrian, cycle and mobility device movement; - (b) defines areas of pedestrian movement; and - (c) assists in navigation and way finding.

-Note-Where Residential care facility or Retirement facility is assessable development additional assessment criteria are provided under "for assessable development".

-The development incorporates covered walkways and ramps on site for weather protection between all buildings.

-Pedestrian paths include navigational signage at intersections.

-Buildings, dwellings and accommodation units include identification signage at entrances.

-Performance outcomes Acceptable outcomes AO10.4 An illuminated sign and site map is provided at the main site entry.
+Performance outcomes Acceptable outcomes AO9.3 For a Multiple dwelling, Residential care facility or Retirement facility, the building(s) include awnings with a minimum overhang of 600mm.
+AO9.4 For a Multiple dwelling, Residential care facility or Retirement facility, roof forms include one or more of the following types: (a) pyramidal; (b) hip or hipped; (c) gable; (d) skillion.
+If for Residential care facility or Retiremen - The layout and design of the site: (a) promotes safe and easy pedestrian, cycle and mobility device movement; (b) defines areas of pedestrian movement; and (c) assists in navigation and way finding.
+Note-Where Residential care facility or Retirement facility is assessable development additional assessment benchmarks are provided under "for assessable development".
+AO10.1 The development incorporates covered walkways and ramps on site for weather protection between all buildings.
+AO10.2 Pedestrian paths include navigational signage at intersections.
+AO10.3 Buildings, dwellings and accommodation units include identification signage at entrances.
+AO10.4 An illuminated sign and site map is provided at the main site entry.
 AO10.5 Buildings, structures and pathways associated with a Residential care facility or Retirement facility are not located on land with a gradient greater than 8%.
-If for Home based business PO11 Home based businesses are compatible with the built form, character and amenity of the surrounding area, having regard to: (a) size and scale; (b) intensity and nature of use; (c) number of employees; and (d) hours of operation.
+If for Home based business Home based businesses are compatible with the built form, character and amenity of the surrounding area, having regard to: (a) size and scale; (b) intensity and nature of use; (c) number of employees; and (d) hours of operation.
 AO11.1 The Home based business is located within a dwelling house or outbuilding associated with a dwelling house.
 AO11.2 The Home based business does not occupy a gross floor area of more than 50m2.
 AO11.3 No more than 1 person (other than the residents of the site) is employed by the Home based business at any one time.
 AO11.4 The Home based business, unless a home office, bed and breakfast or farm stay, does not operate outside the hours of 7.00 am and 6.00 pm.
 AO11.5 The Home based business does not involve the public display of goods external to the building.
-AO11.6 The Home based business does not involve the repair, cleaning or servicing of any motors, vehicles or other machinery.
-AO11.7 Any equipment or materials associated with the Home based business are screened from public view and adjacent properties by fencing or landscaping.
-AO11.8 The business does not involve the use of power tools or similar noise generating devices.